ChengyueGongR/PatchVisionTransformer/README.md

 This repository contains PyTorch evaluation code, training code and pretrained models.
 These codes have not been cleaned up yet, and will be refined before June 2021.

+We will further upload results on other model architectures.

 # Getting Started

 cd `timm_talk`